3 dead, 2 missing after tubers go over North Carolina dam

 Cates said it’s not immediately clear why the tubers didn’t contact authorities sooner, but he said it may have been because they didn’t have phones with them.

 He said it’s not unusual for people to float the river on tubes or rafts in the area but most get out and walk around the dam, which is marked by signs.
+The dam is approximately 8 feet (2.5 meters) tall, he said.